Authorities search home and office of Maradona’s doctor

 The 60-year-old former Barcelona and Naples star died Wednesday after suffering a heart attack at his home.
-He had undergone emergency brain surgery earlier this month.
+He had undergone emergency brain surgery this month.

 Neurosurgeon Leopoldo Luque, speaking to reporters at his home on Sunday, said police took clinical files related to Maradona.
 He denied any responsibility for his death.